24 Interesting Facts About Barbados

 7. British settlers then developed Barbados as a major sugar plantation economy employing slaves transported from Africa.
 Slavery was finally abolished in 1834 following a revolt in 1816.

 8. Barbados was a huge sugar producer as the plantations flourished.
 Landowners imported huge numbers of African slaves.
 It is estimated that around 500,000 slaves worked in Barbados and the wider Caribbean.
-Even after the abolition of slavery, emancipated slaves had little choice but to continue working on the plantations for meagre wages.
+Even after the abolition of slavery, emancipated slaves had little choice but to continue working on the plantations for meager wages.

 9. In 1966, Barbados gained complete independence.